andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-8. There is a small gap between the leader and subordinates.
-The best leader is a coordinator among equals.
+8. The ideal distance between a boss and a subordinate is low.
+The best boss is a facilitator among equals.
 Organizational structures are flat.
-Communication often happens without regard to hierarchical levels.
+Communication often skips hierarchical lines.
 ```
 Choose the option
 - Never